Jagadeesh-Kmr/tasty-kitchen-react-mini-project-/README.md

      ● UsedFigmamockups to implement UI-rich and pixel-perfect React components.

-     ● Usedfetch to call REST APIs for popular restaurants with sort by, specific restaurant details.
+     ● Used fetch to call REST APIs for popular restaurants with sort by, specific restaurant details.

      ● Implemented username and password authentication and persisted login state using client storage.